 This zone comprises all areas outside the patient zone, e.g. the complete environment of the healthcare facility.
 And also the principle of the point of care is closely linked to the 5 Moments model and the two-zone concept:

 According to WHO, the point of care is the place where three elements come together: the patient, the healthcare worker, and the care or treatment which involves contact with the patient or her/his immediate surroundings.
 This concept also embraces the need to safely perform hand hygiene in the necessary moments.
 This in turn requires hand disinfectants to be easily accessible directly at the point of care.

 Know the difference

 At Sani nudge, we have spend a long time research how to automatically measure the difference between a healthcare worker being in patient contact or not.
-This is important as we do not want to punish careful caregivers for focusing on only touching the patient when it is needed.
+This is important as you do not want to punish careful caregivers for focusing on only touching the patient when it is needed.
 These caregivers tend to keep a natural distance to the patient when delivering a message while not being in patient contact.
 This relates to the two-zone concept and is why we at Sani nudge have adapted this concept into our automated hand hygiene monitoring system.
-Our sensors auto-calibrate to always distinguish between a caregiver being in the patient or health care zone.
-This way we can precisely tell if a caregiver is compliant or not.
+Our system auto-calibrate to always distinguish between a caregiver being in the patient or health care zone.

 Why hospitals are looking toward electronic hand hygiene monitoring

 Electronic hand hygiene monitoring systems utilize location-based events to monitor staff activity across departments, units, or entire hospitals in order to track individual compliance rates at scale.
 Using Sani nudge, hospitals are seeing increased hand hygiene compliance by collecting data previously unavailable, relieving staff and caregivers from any reporting burden, and providing greater transparency into the data for leadership.